wlsf82/cv/README.md

 - Continuous integration, continuous deployment, and continuous delivery
 - Development of small features using React

-Some of my achievements at QWIC so far are:
+Some of my achievements at QWIC were:

 - Improvements in the test automation framework to allow for easy maintenance and readability
 - Improvements on git workflow to improve the overall team efficiency and productivity
 - Process improvements using Kanban to allow for a more steady and predictable system
 - Automatic version and security updates implementation using GitHub Dependabot
+- Allowing test the frontend independent of the backend

 ### Software Consultant at [Taller Digital Business](https://taller.net.br/en/) (July 2020 - September 2020)